facebookincubator/velox/velox/docs/functions/presto/math.rst

     The mean and value must be real values and the standard deviation must be a real and positive value (all of type DOUBLE).

+.. function:: inverse_poisson_cdf(lambda, p) -> integer

+    Compute the inverse of the Poisson cdf with given lambda (mean) parameter for the cumulative probability (p).
+It returns the value of n so that: P(N <= n; lambda) = p.
+    The lambda parameter must be a positive real number (of type DOUBLE).
+    The probability p must lie on the interval [0, 1).